 You are in our Global Site

 As any motorcyclist knows, a motorcycle must not only go fast, but also stop stably.
 If a motorcycle just runs fast and can't stop as you want to, you're joking with your life!
-Now the motorcycles have mostly used the disc brake system, because the effect of the disc brake is relatively better, but the structure is more complex than the drum brake system before.
-Therefore, the use and maintenance of motorcycle brake system is very important.
+Now the motorcycles have mostly used the custom motorcycle brake discs, because the effect of the disc brake is relatively better, but the structure is more complex than the drum brake system before.
+Therefore, the motorcycle brake maintenance is very important.
 Today, Jumpo shares some relevant knowledge points and encourages everyone.

 Grab the brake handle, and the disc brake should respond quickly.
 If you feel that the braking action is not crisp but spongy, and the disc plate cannot clamp brake disc, it shows that the air enters the brake system into the air, reducing the brake effect.